mauricechiodo/eim-case-studies/course/finance/austerity/index.md

 In October 2013, the time of writing BP5, austerity had already started to be implemented and the deficit had seen a slight improvement, reducing to £99.9 billion, 5.6% of gdp.$^{2\text{, p.8, Table 2}}$

+## In the Eurozone

+According to the Treaty on the Functioning of the European Union, a member state’s budget deficit may not exceed 3% of their GDP$^{10\text{, p.53-56, Article 126}}$

 ---
 # Footnotes